aveith/aveith.github.io/_pages/about.md

 * **SBAC-PAD 2018**.

 # Recent News
-* February 10, 2023: I was invited to give a talk at UCLouvain - tile: "Computation and Storage Systems for the Edge".
+* February 10, 2023: I was invited to give a talk at UCLouvain - title: "Computation and Storage Systems for the Edge".
 * December 17, 2022: I was invited to join the TPC of SMARTCOMP 2023.
 * December 17, 2022: I was invited to join the TPC of ICFEC 2023.
 * November 14, 2022: I was invited to serve as a workshop chair at IC2E 2023.